ceph/ceph-cm-ansible/roles/maas/README.md

 smithi001.front.sepia.ceph.com mac=0C:C4:7A:BD:15:E8 ip=172.21.15.1 ipmi=172.21.47.1 bmc=0C:C4:7A:6E:21:A7

-This will result in a static IP entry for smithi001-front with IP 172.21.15.1 and MAC 0C:C4:7A:BD:15:E8 in front_hosts snippet and a smithi001-ipmi entry with IP 172.21.47.1 with MAC 0C:C4:7A:6E:21:A7 in ipmi_hosts snippet.
+This will result in a static lease for smithi001-front with IP 172.21.15.1 and MAC 0C:C4:7A:BD:15:E8 in front_hosts snippet and a smithi001-ipmi entry with IP 172.21.47.1 with MAC 0C:C4:7A:6E:21:A7 in ipmi_hosts snippet.

 start_ip, end_ip and ip_range_type are required too in order to create an IP range.
 MAAS needs a range in order to enable DHCP on the subnet.
 In this case the ip_range_type is configured as dynamic, it could be dynamic or static.